la2050/challenge/_2021/create/greho-inc.md

 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Success Definition: Our success definition is very straightforward.
 We measure the restaurant’s performance and growth before and after the RDP program implementation.
 Success Measurement: How we measure success varies from restaurant to restaurant and the type of food service that the restaurant offers.
 Another variable that drives success measurement is the type of data pipeline that the restaurant chooses to implement.
 Qualitative Reference Metrics/Outcomes: Order Metrics: - Avg Order Count/day/week - Average Order Amt/day/week - Total Order Amt/day/week/month Finance Metrics: - Daily turnover - Monthly Revenue - Operational Costs/day - Sales/qtr Kitchen
   Metrics: - COGS (Cost of goods sold) The long-term outcomes of the project will be (1) increased self-sufficiency across restaurants leading to generational economic advancement for owners, employees and their families (2) a skilled and technologically advanced workforce (3) a smarter and more successful Los Angeles.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1250' Describe how Los Angeles County will be different if your work is successful.: >- Restaurants form the cornerstone of the economic strength and cultural influence that LA County has globally.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1250' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '40000' Describe how Los Angeles County will be different if your work is successful.: >- Restaurants form the cornerstone of the economic strength and cultural influence that LA County has globally.
 People from all over the world travel